 Mira 2, our second design, progresses on all lessons learned from Mira 1, and incorporates new technology.
 With a design thrust of 2,000 lbf, Mira 2 focuses on ease of manufacturing, assembly, and thermal longevity in a flight-weight design.
 On December 16th, Mira 2 was successfully static fired for the first time on HALE's horizontal test stand, Stellaris, with a thrust of 1,350 lbf.
 This test was conducted without the flight nozzle containing only a stub nozzle with no diverging section.
 Mira 2's second static fire was conducted on February 28th, further validating our design, flight nozzle, and test stand, producing 1681 pounds of thrust.

-Cetus is our sub scale launch vehicle designed to be a test bed for our full scale vehicle and plans to launch this summer.
+Cetus is our sub scale launch vehicle designed as a test bed for our full scale vehicle and plans to launch this spring.
 Cetus has full automation and repeatability, capable of launch multiple times a day.
 At 21 feet tall, Cetus is Oregon's largest rocket and has a target apogee of 37,000 ft.

 HALE consists of six specialized subteams: Propulsion, Aero and Recovery, Structures, Fluids, Avionics, and Vertical Test Stand.
 Each subteam specializes on a distinct aspect of our subscale rocket, Cetus.
 While each group has its own area of expertise, all subteams collaborate closely and contribute towards the success of our team.